tylermcrobert/cmvd-www/README.md

 # cmvd-www
-Website and CMS for New York-Based designer Caleb VanDyke
+Website and CMS for New York-based designer Caleb VanDyke